georgetegral/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 - "--C" is the Regularization
 - "--max_iter" is the maximum number of iterations

-RandomParameterSampling is one of the choices available for the sampler , it was chosen because it supports early termination of low-performance runs, this drastically reduces computation time and we are still able to find reasonably good models when compared to other sampler policies such as GridParameterSampling or BayesianParameterSampling that exhaustively searches over all the hyperparameter space.
+RandomParameterSampling is one of the choices available for the sampler, it was chosen because it supports early termination of low-performance runs, with this sampler we are still able to find reasonably good models when compared to other sampler policies such as GridParameterSampling or BayesianParameterSampling that exhaustively searches over all the hyperparameter space.

 **Early stopping policy**

-An early stopping policy is used to automatically terminate poorly performing runs and improve computational efficiency.
+The early stopping policy is used to stop poorly performing runs.
 Specifically, the BanditPolicy cuts more runs than other early stopping policies, that's why it was chosen.

 It was run with the following configuration parameters: